DariusDahl/data-structures-classwork-java/recursive-algorithms/README.md

 # Recursive Algorithms

-This project provides implementations of fundamental recursive algorithms in Java, focusing on mathematical operations, subsets generation, and array manipulation.
+This project provides implementations of fundamental recursive algorithms in Java, focusing on mathematical operations, subsets generation, and specialized array manipulation.
 It demonstrates the versatility of recursion in problem-solving and algorithm design.

 ## Overview

 Recursion is a technique where a function calls itself to solve smaller instances of a problem.
-This project explores three important use cases of recursion:
+This project explores four important use cases of recursion:
 1. Fibonacci sequence calculation.
 2. Generating subsets from a set.
 3. Summing elements of an array.
+4. Generating subsets where sums are divisible by 3 or 5.

 ### Features